libreobjet/open-guide/motivation.md

 The metal furniture of Jean Prouvé was produced copiously in every studio and workshop.
 His work involved frequent collaboration, most famously with Charlotte Perriand and Pierre Jeanneret.[16]
 The style is set apart from the Bauhaus steel furniture of the time by his rejection of the steel tube technique.
 Prouvé had more faith in the durability and form of sheet metal, "bent, pressed, compressed than welded".
 His designs speak of a work philosophy that includes knowledge of the materials at hand, a commitment to collaboration between artists and craftsmen, an attention to evolving technical developments, and "the principle of never postponing decisions so as neither to lose the impetus nor indulge in unrealistic forecasts".
 Prouvé was influential in the development of the idea of nomadic architecture, likening a chair to a house, and designing both with portability in mind.

-/// A TRADUIRE ou pas///
-Ses réalisations en tôle pliée (à l'origine d'un coût inférieur et d'une résistance supérieure, à l'instar de la carrosserie des voitures) – bibliothèques, fauteuils, chaises, lits Antony, bureaux et tables Compas, tables de réfectoire4 – sont exemplaires et figurent aujourd’hui parmi les meubles les plus cotés du xxe siècle (une édition originale de la chaise Antony s'évalue autour de 40 000 € ; un fauteuil Kangourou s'est vendu 152 449 €, en mars 2001 ; une bibliothèque peut valoir jusqu’à 160 000 €).
+His achievements in folded sheet (originally of lower costs and higher strength, like the bodywork of cars) include libraries, armcharrs, Anthony beds, desks and Compass tables.
+These pieces are exemplary and are quoted as the highest in design for 20th century.
+An original edition of Anthony chair is worth 40.000 EUR; a Kangaroo chair was sold for 152.449 EUR in March 2011; a library could be valued at over 160.000 EUR)

 ### Art and design
 [Carpenters Workshop Gallery](http://carpentersworkshopgallery.com)
 "When we started out, less than a decade ago, there was little  connection between art and design.
 Since then, things have changed so  much.
 We are pleased to see that now there are designers who no longer do industrial design; they are creating a new kind of discipline that is  closer to art", - says Julien Lombrail about the concept of the gallery.
 It's the art market create that kind of design.
 The price of the pieces are very huge, just an elite can buy it.
 And the "Designer" now called "artist" became stars.

 ### Enzo Mari